Business Environment Profiles - United States

 Recent Trends – Marriage rate

-Macro trends applied downward pressure during this period.
-Rising labor force participation and earnings among women altered household dynamics, while cultural shifts reduced marriage's perceived necessity.
-Attitudes toward marriage changed significantly, with a record 20.0% of adults never having married.
-An aging population and high divorce rates contributed to fewer new marriages.
-Increased contraceptive use and declining male labor force participation weakened traditional marriage drivers, particularly among men aged 25 to 34.
+Larger trends have also applied downward pressure.
+Rising labor force participation and earnings among women have altered household dynamics.
+An aging population and higher divorce rates have continued to contribute to fewer new marriages.
+Increased contraception use and declining male labor force participation have weakened traditional marriage drivers, particularly among men ages 25 to 34.

 5-Year Outlook – Marriage rate